Just introduced at NAMM 2016, Yamaha’s stylish new offering meets entry-level competitors head-on with regard to price point and quality.

 We are thrilled to reintroduce the NS Design WAV violins.
 WAVs have been off the market for quite some time while NS relocated and retooled production, but now they’re back and they’re better than ever!
 With better quality components all around–improved tone and volume pots, more durable chinrest hardware, finer wood, nicer finishes, a higher quality custom case, and now with NS electric strings included–the new WAV violin is the real deal, sporting a professional look and beautiful new tone.

 If you’re a stage or studio musician, you can’t spend to much on an excellent cable.
 Your cable is the conduit through which your tone passes from your instrument to your amplification equipment and you can’t afford to lose the quality or strength of that signal along the way.
 Read the rest of this entry »

 Is there a market for an electro-acoustic violin in the $4,000 price range?
 Can any acoustic-electric really be that much better than its $2,000 and under competition?
 These are two of the questions that initially made us skeptical towards the high-end Golden Tasman electro-acoustics from Bridge Violins in the UK.

-Now that we’ve had a chance to see, play, hear, photograph, and finally sell the four-string, five-string, and octave Bridge Golden Tasmans, we can no longer doubt.
-These high end electro-acoustic violins won’t be for everyone, but for players who’ve been consistently disappointed with the amplified tone of every electric violin or acoustic-electric violin they’ve tried, for anyone who can afford to say that exceptional tone is more important than price – and mean it – the Golden Tasmans are a fantastic choice.
+Having seen, played, heared, photographed and soldl the four-string, five-string, and octave Bridge Golden Tasmans, we can no longer doubt.
+For anyone who can afford to say that exceptional tone is more important than price the Bridge Golden Tasmans are a fantastic choice.